Ecomedia Africa

 Ghana is at a pivotal moment in its mineral history, one that could shape its economic future for the next century.
 Following over a hundred years of gold mining, the discovery of commercially viable lithium deposits in the Central, Western, Read more…

-By Eco Media, 2 weeks ago
+By Eco Media, 3 months ago

 African Activists Demand ‘End to Extractivism’ Ahead of COP30